Good street visibility and word-of-mouth marketing have served salons well for many years.

 I think one thing that we do is that we create a lot of content.
 All of my stylists create content with “before and after pictures” or short videos.
 I involve all of my staff because I have 13 or 14 people creating content instead of just me.
 I also use the content both on Instagram and on my webpage.
 So I get the most out of it.

-Below you can see the rest of the interview from the video: How to Get Found Online by Potential Salon Clients.
+Below is the rest of the interview from the video: How to Get Found Online by Potential Salon Clients.

 6) Use Facebook Ads to Get New Clients